 Update: January 4, 2017

 Designers continue to defect from New York Fashion Week.
-Rachel Comey announced that she, too, would be holding her annual fashion dinner-cum-presentation in Los Angeles this February.
+Rachel Comey announced that she, too, would be holding her customary fashion dinner-cum-presentation in Los Angeles this February.
 The site?
 Downtown gallery Hauser Wirth & Schimmel.
 The caterer?
 On-site restaurant Manuela.
 The date?
 February 7.

 On a related but non-New York Fashion Week-related note, on December 21, Dior’s Maria Grazia Chiuri revealed her plans to stage her first cruise collection in the City of Angels.
 The sure-to-be star-studded show will take place on May 11, location TBD.